4 min read

 10. Conduct Regular Behavioral Audits

 Compliance is a moving target.
 Websites change, plugins update, and marketing teams add new tags.
 A regular GDPR website audit is the only way to catch "compliance drift" before a regulator does.
+See our full guide: How to audit your website for GDPR compliance.

 Continuous Compliance Monitoring: Don't wait for a fine to find out your site is leaking data.